Pyr-000/YetAnotherStableDiffusion/README.md

   - Example: `"Painting of a cat ;3; Photograph of a cat ;1;"` Will yield the text representation of `3/4 * "Painting of a cat" + 1/4 "Photograph of a cat"`
   - By default, all negative subprompts will be mixed accoring to their weight, and used in place of the unconditional embedding for classifier free guidance (standard "negative prompts").
 In this case, the difference in weights between the positive and negative prompts is not considered, as this is given by the guidance scale (`-cs`).
   - Alternatively, prompts with negative weight values can be directly mixed into the prompt itself, leaving the unconditional embedding untouched (`-mn`, [Additional Flags](#additional-flags)).
 In this case, negative prompts are not directly 'subtracted'.
 Instead, the prompt is amplified in its difference from the negative prompts (moving away from the prompt, in the opposite direction of the negative prompt).
 Relative weight values between positive and negative prompts are considered.
 This way of applying negative prompts tends to be far more chaotic, but can yield interesting results.
 In this mode, a loose list of unwanted attributes as a negative prompt will usually perform worse than a description of the desired image together with negative attributes.
+- Prompts can be specified with an (individual) CLIP-skip setting by appending a trailing `{cls<n>}` for a setting of `n`.
+This will skip the last *n* layers of CLIP, the text encoder.
+Increasing this value will reduce the "amount of processing"/"depth of interpretation" performed by the text encoder.
+A value of `0` is equivalent to specifying no CLIP-skip setting.
+  - Example: `"Painting of a cat{cls2}"` will encode "Painting of a cat", while skipping the final two layers of the text encoder.
+  - When combined with prompt mixing or negative prompts (`;;`, see above), the prompt separator must be specified after the CLIP-skip setting.
+The skip setting is independent for each sub-prompt.
+    - Example: `"Painting of a cat{cls1};3; Photograph of a cat{cls2};1;"`
+    - As shown in the example, this can also be used to mix text prompts with themselves under different skip settings, or for interpolating between the same prompt under different skip settings (see: [Cycling](#image-to-image-cycling) and `-cfi` under [Additional Flags](#additional-flags))
+  - For some custom models, using a specific CLIP-skip setting by default is recommended.
+The default value used when none is specified can be set via `-cls` (see: [Additional Flags](#additional-flags)).

 #
 ## text to image